Finders Keepers (Australian TV series): The Clock Maker

 Carol eludes the agents yet again and makes her way to be next to the barrier.
-This effects the barrier and causes a serious outbreak of time stream.
+This affects the barrier and causes a serious outbreak of time stream.
 Patrick and Claire find a poem on the clock that helps them locate the clockmaker, Anna Varga.
 She is sick in hospital and Patrick goes to find her.
 The time stream has travelled from the barrier into the TV stations where it knocks down a wall.
 Max works out a way to get back into his room.
 Patrick finds Anna Varga and tells her that the clock has been moved.
 She must get to the clock immediately.
 Carol will not move from the barrier as night falls.
 Parsons decides to fire a mend gun at Carol and push her into the barrier.